Flat Front vs Pleated Golf Pants: Golf Trousers Guide

 If the front rise is wrong, the pleat depth is too strong, the top block is too full, or the leg line does not support the upper shape, the result can look heavy very quickly.

-Instead of feeling premium, the style starts to feel unresolved.
 Instead of looking like modern golf trousers, it starts to drift toward generic dresswear or old golf slacks.

-Flat-front golf pants are simpler in appearance, but that simplicity is exactly why they remain so strong.
+Flat front golf pants are simpler in appearance, but that simplicity is exactly why they remain so strong.

 They create a cleaner front view.
 They look more controlled on the rack.
 They are easier to place inside a modern assortment.
 And because they have become the default language of contemporary golf bottoms, they create less friction at the point of sale.